27 October 2023 — 14 January 2024

-Lawrence Lek’s largest exhibition to date invites audiences to explore near-future scenarios shaped by the integration of artificial intelligence in urban life
+Lawrence Lek’s exhibition NOX invites audiences to explore near-future scenarios shaped by the integration of artificial intelligence in urban life.

 Lawrence Lek is an artist, filmmaker and musician who unifies diverse practices — architecture, gaming, video, music and fiction — into a continuously expanding cinematic universe.
 Over the last decade, Lek has incorporated vernacular media of his generation, such as video games and computer-generated animation, into site-specific installations and digital environments, which he describes as "three-dimensional collages of found objects and situations."
 Often featuring interlocking narratives and the recurring figure of the wanderer, his work explores the myth of technological progress in an age of social change.